Sentiment Service

 export class RegistrationService {

-private registeredConsumers = new Map<string, RegisteredConsumer>()
+private consumers = new Map<string, RegisteredConsumer>()

-registerConsumer(serviceName: string): RegisterResponse {
+registerConsumer(consumerName: string): string {

 const consumerId = uuidv4()

-this.registeredConsumers.set(consumerId, {
+this.consumers.set(consumerId, {

 id: consumerId,

-registeredAt: new Date(),
+registeredAt: new Date()

 })

-return {
+return consumerId

 }